egiden/django-contact-us-tools/docs/source/base_message_model.rst

 ``BaseMessage`` attributes
 --------------------------

-Asside from the :py:attr:`BUSINESS_NAME` and :py:attr:`COPYRIGHT_YEAR` attributes discussed in section :doc:`usage`, :py:class:`BaseMessage` offers more attributes to permit further customisation of the automatic-reply email.
+Asside from the :py:attr:`BUSINESS_NAME` and :py:attr:`COPYRIGHT_YEAR` attributes discussed in section :doc:`usage`, :py:class:`~BaseMessage` offers more attributes to permit further customisation of the automatic-reply email.
 With the exception of ``BUSINESS_NAME``, a lot of these attributes can be left as is.
 If customisation is desired however, they can either be changed here directly, or passed as inputs into the send_email method.
 It is recommended that they be changed directly.

 .. attention::

-    With the exception of ``TICKET_NUM_LEN``,  all the following attributes have corressponding input arguments for the ``BaseMessage.send_email`` method.
-I if any of said arguments are given a value either than their default of ``None`` when calling ``BaseMessage.send_email``, they will take precedence over their corressponding ``BaseMessage`` attribute.
+    With the exception of :py:attr:`TICKET_NUM_LEN`,  all the following attributes have corressponding input arguments for the :py:meth:`BaseMessage.send_email` method.
+I if any of said arguments are given a value either than their default of :py:obj:`None` when calling :py:attr:`BaseMessage.send_email`, they will take precedence over their corressponding :py:class:`~BaseMessage` attribute.

 .. attribute:: TICKET_NUM_LEN